roshini-joga/CodeReviewAssistant/README.md

-# AI Code Review Assistant
+# AI Code Review Assistant - CMPE 258

 An intelligent code review system that leverages Large Language Models (LLMs) to analyze code, suggest improvements, and detect potential bugs.
 Built with Streamlit for a simple and intuitive user interface.